Clever-ISA/Clever-ISA/specs/Main.md

 - PROT, if flags.XM=1

 Instruction:
-- ceases processor execution until an interrupt occurs or RESET
+- ceases processor execution

+The halt instruction may be interrupted.
+The saved instruction pointer is the following instruction.
+Interrupting this instruction resumes processor execution.

 ### Clear Caches